 Make them spicier with added finely chopped chilli peppers, chilli powder or dried chilli flakes.

-- 100 g (¾ cup) gram flour (chickpea flour)
+- ¾ cup (100g) gram flour (chickpea flour)

-- ½ tsp baking powder
+- ½ teaspoon baking powder

-- ½ tsp ground turmeric
+- ½ teaspoon ground turmeric

-- ½ tsp garam masala
+- ½ teaspoon garam masala

-- ½ tsp salt
+- ½ teaspoon salt

-- ½ tsp ground pepper
+- ½ teaspoon ground pepper

-- 250 g (2 cups cauliflower), roughly chopped
+- 2 cups (250g) cauliflower roughly chopped

 - In a large bowl, whisk the flour, baking powder, turmeric, garam masala salt and pepper.
 Slowly whisk in the water, adding only enough to make a thick paste.
 You may need more than the amount in the ingredients list.

 - Add the chopped cauliflower and spinach to the batter and mix thoroughly.